earthly/earthly/docs/earth-command/earth-command.md

 This option is now deprecated.
 Please use the [configuration file](../earth-config/earth-config.md) instead.

-##### `--interactive|-i` (**experimental**)
+##### `--interactive|-i` (**beta**)

 Also available as an env var setting: `EARTHLY_INTERACTIVE=true`.

 Enable interactive debugging mode.
-By default when a RUN command fails, earth will display the error and exit.
+By default when a `RUN` command fails, earth will display the error and exit.
 If the interactive mode is enabled and an error occurs, an interactive shell is presented which can be used for investigating the error interactively.
 Due to technical limitations, only a single interactive shell can be used on the system at any given time.
-This feature is experimental and may change over time.

 ## earth prune